brknapp/Project_1/README.md

-library(jsonlite) #this package will help us convert the data we get from the OMDb API to a more usable format library(tidyverse) #this package will help us work with our nicely formatted data. library(lubridate) #this package will help us create dates
+library(jsonlite) #this package will help us convert the data we get from the OMDb API to a more usable format library(tidyverse) #this package will help us work with our nicely formatted data. library(lubridate) #this package will help us create dates library(ggplot2) #this package will help us make graphs
 ```

 In order to get information from the OMDb API, we have to build a URL